perj/sebuild/docs/descriptors/config.md

 ## `configvars`
 A list of file names, relative paths.

 The files should contain global ninja variables.
-This caan be used to set some ninja variables such as the default gopath.
-Passed to invars.sh to also generate variables there, must thus contain only variable assignments.
+This can be used to set some ninja variables such as the default gopath.
+Passed to invars.sh to also generate variables there, must thus contain only variable assignments, no rules.

 ## `rules`
 A list of file names, relative paths.

 Global compilation rules.
 These ninja files gets included globally.
 Defaults to empty list.
 The rules.ninja bundled with sebuild is however always included as well, regardless of this value.

 ## `extravars`
+A list of file names, relative paths.

 Per flavor-included ninja files.
 This means they can depend on the variables defined in the flavor files.
 Can be flavored.